PyxlDesign/ybg-dev/README.md

 **If there is a color with the same rgb value like Blush Speckle and Blushing Biege they will both get selected and cause issues in with the javascript**

+### Add a Terrazzo or Speckle Swatch

+To get the color swatches you will need to go to Content -> Files and upload the image there and make sure that it lines up with the name of the image/color being added. e.g. Blush Speckle ended up being blush-speckle.jpg